cfpb/proxy-methodology/README.md

 depending on the circumstances involved.
 In addition, the proxy method may be revised as we become aware of enhancements that would increase accuracy and performance.
-For more details, see “Using Publicly Available Information to Proxy for Unidentified Race and Ethnicity: A Methodology and Assessment” available at: [insert link to paper].
+For more details, see [“Using Publicly Available Information to Proxy for Unidentified Race and Ethnicity: A Methodology and Assessment”][paper].

 Included are a series of Stata scripts and subroutines that prepare the publicly available census geography and surname data and that construct the